tsljgj/ML-note/docs/dl/perceptron.md

     <figcaption>Derivative of Sigmoid Function</figcaption>
     </figure>

+!!! im "**Important Note** (Limitation of Sigmoid Function)"
+    In practice, the sigmoid non-linearity has recently fallen out of favor and it is rarely ever used.
+It has two major drawbacks:<br>

+    - Sigmoids saturate and kill gradients.
+When the neuron’s activation saturates at either tail of 0 or 1, the gradient at these regions is almost zero.
+During backpropagation, local gradient will be multiplied to the gradient of the gate’s output.
+Therefore, if the local gradient is very small, it will “kill” the gradient and almost no signal will flow through the neuron.
+Additionally, if the initial weights are too large then most neurons would become saturated and the network will barely learn, so one must pay extra caution when initializing the weights. <br>

+    - Sigmoid outputs are not zero-centered.
+Neurons in later layers in a Neural Network would be receiving data that is not zero-centered.If the data coming into a neuron is always positive, then the gradient on the weights during backpropagation become either all be positive, or all negative (depending on the gradient of the whole expression).
+This could introduce undesirable zig-zagging dynamics in the gradient updates for the weights.

 !!! df "**Definition** (Tanh)"
     Like the sigmoid function, the tanh (hyperbolic tangent) function also squashes its inputs, transforming them into elements on the interval between $(-1,1)$: